CA-PCA: Manifold Dimension Estimation, Adapted for Curvature: Experiments

 For $S^7$ and the Klein bottle, CA-PCA consistently produces a higher estimated ID than PCA.
 One may suspect that this behavior partially explains some of the faster convergence; however, the next example shows that CA-PCA can produce a lower estimate than PCA.

 Consider the parametrization of a curve in $\R^8$ via the map

 A point cloud in $\R^8$ was determined by sampling 100 points from this curve, uniformly randomly over $\theta\in[0,2\pi)$.
 The results of the tests are shown in Figure \ref{fig:curve in R^8}.
 As the number of nearest neighbors increases and the collection of nearest neighbors wraps further around the curve, each of the tests provides an estimated ID increasingly higher than the true ID of 1.
 However, CA-PCA does so at a slower rate than PCA and provides a lower ID than PCA for each value of $k$.
+This is precisely what we expected CA-PCA to do: When the second-largest or third-largest eigenvalue increases, the method is more able to detect that it comes from the curvature of the manifold, rather than the dimension.
+Moving the mass of these lower eigenvalues onto the higher eigenvalue(s) is recognized as consistent with what we expect from a manifold.
+PCA, on the other hand, cannot make this recognition and is more likely to (falsely) determine that the manifold is of higher dimension.

+This begs the question of how CA-PCA is able to (correctly) provide higher estimates of dimension for the examples of the Klein bottle and $S^7$.
+We suspect that the following occurs.
+At small values of $k$, the nearest neighbors are unlikely to fully vary in each direction of the tangent space of the manifold, leading to an eigenvalue or two which is lower than would otherwise be expected.
+PCA ``thinks'' that these lower eigenvalues are due to curvature, whereas CA-PCA is properly calibrated to determine they are not.
+CA-PCA ``knows'' that if these eigenvalues are from curvature they should relate to the other eigenvalues in a particular manner.
+The regularizer punishes the treatment of such eigenvalues as curvature if they are too large.

 We next move to some more difficult examples, where both the dimension and codimension are higher than in most previous examples.
 In Figure \ref{fig:SO(5)}, we have the results of the tests applied to 20,000 points sampled randomly from $SO(5)$ with respect to the Haar measure and viewed as 5x5 matrices (thus as elements of $\R^{5\times5}\cong \R^{25}$).
-Here, CA-PCA overshoots the dimensions for larger values of $k$ and becomes a worse predictor than PCA.
-However, it still gets closer to the true dimension of 10 for low values of $k$ and stays within a reasonable range.
+Here, CA-PCA is consistently a slightly better estimator than PCA for all values of $k\le 50$ before both agree with the actual ID.

 The next example is a Lie group embedded in $\R^{15}$, constructed by taking the direct sum of the three-dimensional $SO(3)$ viewed as a subset of $\R^{3\times3}\cong \R^9$ and the 3-torus viewed as a subset of $\R^6$ through the parameterization